Seneca-BSA/bsa/docs/seh500/lab7.md

 1. In the new project configuration, similar to the previous lab, also select "pit" as one of the driver.
 Rename the project then leave all other settings as default.

-1. First, we'll setup the GPIO for the LED output using assembly code.
+1. First, we'll setup the pins for the LED output using assembly code.
+The onboard LED and buttons are connected to what is known as General Purpose Input/Output (GPIO) pins on the microcontroller.
+In our case, they are connected to pre-determined pins on the microcontroller board.

     Create a file called `function.s` in the source folder.
 Write the following code to it.
-In the code, create three functions, one for setting up the pins as GPIO output and the other for turning the LED on and off.
+In the code, create three functions: one for setting up the pins as GPIO output, and the others for turning the LED on and off.

     <div style="padding: 15px; border: 1px solid orange; background-color: orange; color: black;">
-    If you are using the Freedom K66F board, the pin configurations is difference.
+    If you are using the Freedom K66F board, the pin configurations are difference.
 Read the lab manual carefully and refer to the K66 documentation as necessary for pin configuration.
     </div>

         .syntax unified             @ unified syntax used